QupZilla/qupzilla/README.md

 Current version
 ----------------------------------------------------------------------------------------

-The current stable version of QupZilla is 1.8.9.
+The current stable version of QupZilla is 2.0.0.
 You can download precompiled packages and the sources from the download section at [homepage](http://www.qupzilla.com/download).
 However, if you want the latest revision, just take the latest code snapshot either by downloading a tarball or running:

     $ git clone git://github.com/QupZilla/qupzilla.git

-If you are using Ubuntu, you can download QupZilla from PPA:

-    $ sudo add-apt-repository ppa:nowrep/qupzilla
-    $ sudo apt-get update
-    $ sudo apt-get install qupzilla

 FAQ and Changelog
 ----------------------------------------------------------------------------------------